-- 1. Baseline funding for all projects: Up to \$50,000 - O Plus: \$15 per attributed EOCCO member your project will address.
-Must provide REALD information on these members your project served at the end of your grant funding period.
-If you are unsure about how many members to use for your budget, please contact CBIR@ohsu.edu. - Optional: Kindergarten Readiness proposals that include a focus on health disparities will be awarded an additional \$15,000 on top of base funding.
-However, a specific focus on health disparities is not a requirement for this opt-in.
-Projects incorporating a focus on health disparities must do so in addition to targeting EOCCO patients within the required incentive measures.
+- 1. Baseline funding for all projects: Up to \$50,000 - Plus: \$15 per attributed EOCCO member your project will address.
+If you are unsure about how many members to use for your budget, please contact EOCCOGrants@eocco.com.

 Wellness and Preventive Care for 7-21 Year Olds